Don't forget TLSA record after replacing TLS certificate

 The use of DANE to provide an (extra) anchor for web and mail server certificates introduces dependencies between server management and DNS management.
 The reason being that, when a certificate is changed, the associated TLSA record needs to be modified.

-Indeed, a server certificate change implies a minor rollover (as described in Appendix A.4 to RFC 6698): the new TLSA record has to be published before the certificate is replaced.
-The new certificate cannot be activated on the server until the TTL has expired and the old TLSA information has been flushed from all caches.
+Indeed, a server certificate change implies a minor rollover (as described in Appendix A.4 to RFC 6698Link opens in new tab): the new TLSA record has to be published before the certificate is replaced.
+The new certificate cannot be activated on the server until the TTLLink opens in new tab has expired and the old TLSA information has been flushed from all caches.
 If the new certificate is activated too soon, you run the risk that validating clients will not accept it due to a mismatch with the old information.

 Automation